CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up.md

 ![sudo-l](sudo-list.png)

 It seems that `jake`, can run the `/opt/backups/backup.sh` file with the perimissions of user `michael`, who is its owner.
-Upon closer inspection of the file's contents, we can see that this executable is vulnerable to **wildcard injection**.
+Upon closer inspection of the file's contents, its job seems pretty straightforward:

 ![backup-sh-script](backup-sh.png)

-Feel free to read this amazing [*Exploiting Wildcard for Privilege Escalation*](https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/) article to fully grasp the concept of the **wildcard injection**.
-The gist is that we are trying to exploit a vulnerability in a specific software or utility, `tar`, that processes files with specific flags, `--checkpoint-action`, in order to gain unauthorized access to a remote machine by executing arbitrary code, the `shell.sh` script.

-This is what `backup.sh` does:
 1. It creates a **tar archive** named `backup.tar`, using the `tar cf /opt/backups/backup.tar` command.
 2. Instead of archiving a specified file, for instance, `tar cf /opt/backups/backup.tar backup.sh`, it uses the wildcard character, `*`, which means that it is archiving all files within the directory.

-And here is how we can perform a **wildcard injection**:
+This is where things got dark really fast.
+I spent an awful lot of time researching and reading for this one, I even asked [ChatGPT](https://chat.openai.com/) 🤖, but I couldn't completely grasp what the concept of [**wildcard injection**](https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/).
+What finally did it for me was [Tib3rius](https://tryhackme.com/p/Tib3rius)' [walkthrough](https://youtu.be/EYqCHujNyHQ?t=2662)!

+The gist of what I understood based on the above walkthrough is that we are trying to take advantage of the [**wildcard wildness**](https://www.hackingarticles.in/exploiting-wildcard-for-privilege-escalation/) concept by passing files as command arguments.
+As Tib3rius explains:

+> An `*` in Bash will take the names of all the files in current directory and it will concatenate them using spaces.
+And it just so happens that arguments to executables are separated by spaces too.
+So, if you ever have an `*` after a command, and one of the files in the current directory just happens to very closely resemble an argument for that command
+, you can execute that command and pass the files as arguments!

+Armed with Tib3rius explanation and GTFO's guidance on how to exploit [tar](https://gtfobins.github.io/gtfobins/tar/#sudo), this is how to do it:

 1. Generate a payload with `msfvenom`: